Kelly Bostian: Oklahoma BioBlitz! and iNaturalist combine for a perfectly good pandemic escape

 That’s pretty cool, and it’s a result of my participation in BioBlitz and what I’m sure will become a regular habit of using iNaturalist.
 And it all happened within 12 inches of the latch on my back patio door.

-The survey is posting regular updates and offering BioBlitz challenges on its Facebook page, and at 4 p.m.
-Tuesday, the survey is hosting an interactive video conference via Zoom with Oklahoma herpetology experts.
-Nature lovers can register to participate by 3 p.m.
-Tuesday at ousurvey.qualtrics.com/jfe/form/SV_3NRnmCxMrgraN01.
+The survey is posting regular updates and offering BioBlitz challenges on its Facebook page, and on Tuesday, the survey hosted an interactive video conference via Zoom with Oklahoma herpetology experts.

 Stancampiano’s advice was “Just have fun.”